BlogCI/CD

 A minimal .gitlab-ci.yml

 Add a scan job to the test stage, after your image build.
-Pin the Trivy version — a floating latest tag on your scanner is exactly the supply-chain problem you're here to prevent.
+Pin the Trivy version — a floating latest tag on your scanner is exactly the supply-chain problem you are here to prevent.
+Use the official aquasec/trivy image with an empty entrypoint so GitLab can run shell scripts normally.

 .gitlab-ci.yml